codeNomadd/Investment-Dashboard/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # 9. Support
-If this project helps you, consider starring the repository on GitHub!
+If this project helps you, consider starring the repository on GitHub!# Investment-Dashboard